 Term Loans from Banks: Many industrial development banks, cooperative banks and commercial banks grant medium term loans for a period of 3-5 years.

 Loan from Financial Institutions: There are many specialized financial institutions established by the Central and State governments which give long term loans at reasonable rates of interest.

-Long Term Financing Products: The following products are provided as part of long term financing services:
+Long Long Terms Financing Products: The following products are provided as part of long term financing services: